«My opinion is that there are no mysteries in the case of the death of the Dyatlov group»

 Photo: Personal Archive

-Recall that in the winter of 1959 in the mountains of the Northern Ural nine tourists disappeared, who went hiking under the guidance of Igor Dyatlov.
+Recall that in the winter of 1959 in the mountains of the Northern Ural nine hikers disappeared, who went hiking under the guidance of Igor Dyatlov.
 A month later, rescuers discovered their cut tent.
 And within a radius of one and a half kilometers from it - five frozen bodies.
 The corpses of the rest were found only in May.
-Almost all the tourists were barefoot and half-dressed.
+Almost all the hikers were barefoot and half-dressed.
 Some had fatal injuries.
 It is still not solved why the hikers ran away to the bitter cold and their doom.

-According to the former investigator for particularly important cases and the head of the investigative units of various levels, Sergey Shkryabach, Dyatlov’s group died because in the storm the tourists chose an unsuitable place to stay for the night and made a camp, having dug deep into the snow on the mountainside.
+According to the former investigator for particularly important cases and the head of the investigative units of various levels, Sergey Shkryabach, Dyatlov’s group died because in the storm the hikers chose an unsuitable place to stay for the night and made a camp, having dug deep into the snow on the mountainside.
 As a result, an avalanche descended into a landslide covered their tent.
 In a hurry after leaving it in a gale and strong frost, all members of the group died.

 Sergey Shkryabach came to our studio radio "Komsomolskaya Pravda" (97.2) to talk more about this tragedy.